satyapriya1998/TensorFlow-Lite-Object-Detection-on-Raspberry-Pi/Raspberry_Pi_Guide.md

-# How to Run TensorFlow Lite Object Detection Models on the Raspberry Pi (with Optional Coral USB Accelerator)
+# How to Run TensorFlow Lite Object Detection Models on the Raspberry Pi

 <p align="center">
    <img src="doc/TFLite-vs-EdgeTPU.gif">
 </p>

 ## Introduction
 This guide provides step-by-step instructions for how to set up TensorFlow Lite on the Raspberry Pi and use it to run object detection models.
-It also shows how to set up the Coral USB Accelerator on the Pi and run Edge TPU detection models.
 It works for the Raspberry Pi 3 and Raspberry Pi 4 running either Rasbpian Buster or Rasbpian Stretch.

 TensorFlow Lite (TFLite) models run much faster than regular TensorFlow models on the Raspberry Pi.

-This repository also includes scripts for running the TFLite and Edge TPU models on images, videos, or webcam/Picamera feeds.

 ## How to Set Up and Run TensorFlow Lite Object Detection Models on the Raspberry Pi